SPHENIC: Topology-Aware Multi-View Clustering for Spatial Transcriptomics: Experiments

 \subsection{Clustering Performance}

 The comparative performance of nine methods is summarized in Table \ref{tab:performance}.
 Fig. \ref{fig_location} provides a visual comparison of the clustering outputs produced by each method.
-These results reveal that:
+The above results reveal that:

 (i) SPHENIC delivers state-of-the-art clustering accuracy in architecturally complex tissues.
-With respect to ARI, SPHENIC exceeds the next-best method (stMMR) by 3.31\% on the HBC dataset and 6.54\% on the mouse-anterior dataset, underscoring its strength in identifying domains within challenging tissue architectures.
+With respect to the ARI term, SPHENIC exceeds the next-best method (Spatial-MGCN) by 4.19\% on the HBC dataset and 9.14\% on the mouse-anterior dataset compared to the second-best method (SCANPY), underscoring its strength in identifying domains within challenging tissue architectures.

-(ii) In spatially simpler structures such as the DLPFC slices, SPHENIC surpasses the next-best method (Spatial-MGCN for slice 151507 and stMMR for slices 151508 and 151569) by 2.65\%, 1.70\%, and 3.35\% ARI, respectively.
+(ii) In spatially simpler structures such as the DLPFC slices, SPHENIC surpasses the next-best method (Spatial-MGCN for slice 151507, 151508, and 151569) by 2.65\%, 2.88\%, and 3.90\% ARI, respectively.
 These findings confirm SPHENIC’s generalizability and its ability to extract fundamental biological signals irrespective of spatial complexity.